 MCAP Privacy Code - Our Commitment To You

 MCAP’s Privacy Philosophy

-The MCAP Group of Companies is committed to fairly and lawfully collecting and maintaining accurate personal information and to protecting the confidentiality of all personal information that we collect, retain, use or disclose to others in the course of our business activities.
+The MCAP Group is committed to fairly and lawfully collecting and maintaining accurate personal information and to protecting the confidentiality of all personal information that we collect, retain, use, or disclose to others during our business activities.

 Our Continuing Commitment To You